Bellambi

 Residential development activity is lower than average in Bellambi according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Bellambi recorded around 24 residential properties granted approval per year over the past five financial years, totalling an estimated 124 homes.
-As of FY-26, 87 approvals have been recorded.
-On average, 0.6 people moved to the area for each dwelling built between FY-21 and FY-25, indicating that new supply is keeping pace with or exceeding demand.
-The average construction cost value of new homes was $517,000, suggesting developers are targeting the premium market segment.
+Bellambi recorded approximately 24 residential properties granted approval annually over the past five financial years, totalling an estimated 121 homes.
+In FY-26 so far, 84 approvals have been recorded.
+On average, 0.7 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating that new supply is meeting or exceeding demand.
+The average construction value of new homes was $517,000, suggesting a focus on the premium market segment.

 Frequently Asked Questions - Development